milicagolocorbin/exercism_track_elixir/README.md

 Problems are divided in two folders:

 1. `lib/learning_exercises` - folder that explores specific Elixir features.
-Each exercise has separate folder with solution code file and test code file.
+Each exercise has separate folder with solution code file.
+Test code files are in `test/learning_exercises`.
 2. `lig/practice_exercises` - folder that reinforces what is learned by solving larger, more open-ended problems.
-Each exercise has separate folder with solution code file and test code file.
+Each exercise has separate folder with solution code file.
+Test code files are in `test/practice_exercises`.

 ## Run Tests